Rafifpradipta01/Profitability-Discount-Impact-Analysis-on-SuperStore-Case/README.md

-# Data-analyst-portfolio-mini-project
-End-to-end profitability analysis of Superstore sales data using Python and Tableau to uncover business insights and optimize profit performance.

 # Superstore Profitability Analysis

+Analyzed the impact of discount strategies on profitability using the Superstore dataset to identify loss-making products, high-risk discount levels, and opportunities to improve business performance.

 ## Project Overview

 This project analyzes Superstore sales data to evaluate business profitability, identify loss-making products, and assess the impact of discount strategies on company performance.

 Using Python for data preparation and Tableau for visualization, the analysis aims to uncover key profit drivers and provide actionable business recommendations to improve profitability.

 ## Business Questions

 1. How do region, segment, category, and sub-category contribute to profitability?
 2. How do discount levels affect profit performance?
 3. Which products contribute most to company losses?
-4. What business actions can be taken to improve overall profitability?
+4. What business actions can improve overall profitability?

 ## Tools & Technologies

 - Python
 - Pandas
 - NumPy